Equality and Human Rights Commission: Allegations of transphobia

+Not investigating the Department of Work and Pensions

 In June 2019, Labour MP Debbie Abrahams wrote to the EHRC, asking the commission to investigate a potential cover-up by the Department for Work and Pensions (DWP) of documents relating to the deaths of benefits claimants who had been sanctioned, as well as the way the department treatment of disabled people in general.
 Four months later, the EHRC announced that it was considering investigating the DWP.

 However, the commission confirmed in June 2020 that no inquiry would take place.
 A spokesperson said: "The coronavirus pandemic has had a significant impact on our work, as it has on many other organisations.
 We have responded to Debbie Abrahams to say that we have given very careful consideration to the concerns she has rightly raised about the impact of DWP policies and practices on disabled people.
 It remains an important area of focus for us but due to the pandemic we will not be able to undertake an inquiry in relation to the DWP this year."
 A week later, Disability News Service revealed that the EHRC refused to consult its own disabled advisers before dropping the probe.

 Investigation of Kishwer Falkner

 In May 2023, a lawyer was appointed to investigate complaints by current and former EHRC staff against EHRC chair Kishwer Falkner of bullying and harassment, seeking to undermine transgender rights, and presiding over a "toxic culture."
 A few days later on 26 May, the investigation was suspended "following a backlash from 54 peers and outcry across the political spectrum," with the EHRC stating that they needed legal advice "on the impact of leaked confidential information."
-The investigation restarted in July 2023 but was closed in October 2023, following an review of the Commission's handling of complaints by outside legal experts, initiated by the Minister for Women and Equalities Kemi Badenoch, with Falkner remaining in her position as Chair.
+The investigation restarted in July 2023 but was closed in October 2023, following an review of the Commission's handling of complaints by outside legal experts, initiated by the Minister for Women and Equalities Kemi Badenoch, with Falkner remaining in her position as Chair until December 2025.